Third-Party Risk Management Frameworks: An Overview

 Closing Thoughts on TPRM Frameworks

 Taking guidance from NIST, ISO, Shared Assessments, and other framework providers can help cut out much of the manual labor of designing your TPRM program.
-Frameworks such as NIST 800-161 and ISO 27036 can provide valuable information for commonly adopted controls in TPRM and SCRM programs.
-Other frameworks such as NIST CSF, ISO 27001, and NIST 800-37 can be extremely helpful in designing your vendor risk assessment process.
+The NIST 800-161 and ISO 27036-2 frameworks can provide valuable information for commonly adopted controls in TPRM and SCRM programs.
+Other frameworks, such as NIST CSF, ISO 27001, and NIST 800-37, can be extremely helpful in designing your vendor risk assessment process, while CDP, GRI, and others focus on ESG reporting in your supply chain.

 Tags: